‘He’s got the stuff that shocks you’: How Kenneth Walker III has burst onto the scene for Seahawks

 Consider, also: Among NFL running backs, only Cleveland’s Nick Chubb spends more time behind the line of scrimmage.
 Chubb averages 3.11 seconds behind the line per carry, according to Next Gen Stats.
 Walker’s next at 3.07 seconds, a strong indication of his ability to let blocks develop before surging ahead.
 That’s heady stuff for a rookie.

 Yes, it’s easy to get carried away with what Walker has done since taking over as the Seahawks’ featured back over the last month, after Rashaad Penny was lost to a season-ending injury.
-Shoot, it was Pete Carroll who evoked the name LaDainian LaDainian Tomlinson — the 2006 NFL MVP and a first-ballot Hall of Famer — when discussing Walker this week.
+Shoot, it was Pete Carroll who evoked the name LaDainian Tomlinson — the 2006 NFL MVP and a first-ballot Hall of Famer — when discussing Walker this week.

 “He’s got the stuff that shocks you, you know,” the Seahawks coach said of his rookie running back.
 “The really great runners, they shock you with what they see and what they do and how they make their body function.
 And he’s got those moves and the ability to put a foot in the ground and get skinny and then get huge.
 And then he’s hopping over guys.
 And all those kinds of things.